ushanan/Learning_scala_programming/About_scala.md

 Concurrency: octa cores will be efficiently used
 Used in Bigdata along with hadoop and spark framework.

-## What is unit type in scala?
+## What is Unit type in scala?
-This defines function which does not return data (similar to void in java)
+Unit is a return type in scala  which defines the function that does not return any data (similar to void in java)

 ```scala
 def main ( args : Array[String] ) : Unit ={}